Cassius X: Becoming Ali (12A)

 Related Content:

-Dag Johan Haugerud's Oslo Stories Trilogy (Dreams, Love, Sex), an ambitious set of films contemplating romance, intimacy, and desire in contemporary Norway is screening over successive Tuesdays in August.
+The Oslo Stories Trilogy (Dreams, Love, Sex) is an ambitious set of films from novelist-turned-filmmaker Dag Johan Haugerud, contemplating romance, intimacy, and desire in contemporary Norway.

-Love, Haugerud explores the sexual freedom experienced by Tor, a gay nurse and the more conventional constraints Marianne, his straight colleague, encounters.
-Tuesday 19 August at 7.30pm.
+In Love, Haugerud explores the sexual freedom experienced by Tor, a gay nurse and the more conventional constraints Marianne, his straight colleague, encounters.
+Neither wants to be bound by conforming to societal norms, but where one can seemingly live a carefree existence, for women, the realities are more complex.

 Nurse Floria works with passion and professionalism in the surgical ward of a Swiss hospital.
 Her every move is perfect.
 She has an open ear for patients, even in the most stressful situations, and is immediately on hand in an emergency – ideally.
 But in the harsh reality of her daily routine, things are often unpredictable.
 When she starts her late shift one day, a colleague is absent from the fully occupied, understaffed ward.
 Amidst the hustle and bustle, Floria looks after a seriously ill young mother and an old man desperately waiting for his diagnosis with the same care and routine as a private patient with extra demands.
 But as the night progresses, her work becomes more and more of a race against time.